JikesRVM/jikesrvm.github.io/ProjectStatus.md

 ## Community

-- Jikes RVM has a large community in its intended audience (researchers)
 - Core team consists wholly of volunteers: no paid developers
 - Jikes RVM is currently not packaged for any major distribution